End-to-end testing for API only Ruby on Rails apps with Cucumber syntax

 end

-This would serve as documentation and also proves that the happy path works for a feature.
+This would serve as documentation and also verify that the happy path works for a feature.

-One problem: each it block would run the whole scenario to test one thing, which is not overly performant.
-A solution could be to merge all the examples into one but then we would lose all the titles of the examples.
-We have enough examples like it 'works' do followed by pages of meaningless expectations…
+However, one problem arises: each it block would run the entire scenario to test just one thing, which is not very performant.
+One solution could be to merge all the examples into one, but then we would lose the titles of the individual examples.
+We already have enough examples like it 'works' do followed by pages of less verbose expectations…

-And how about testing intermediate states between bigger steps?
-We will come back to that later.
+And what about testing intermediate states between bigger steps?
+We’ll come back to that later.

 What?
-Did I hear it right?
-Someone yelled Cucumber from the back seat?
+Did someone yell Cucumber from the back seat?

 Cucumber and the gherkin syntax

-As we are gliding towards behaviour testing, it seems to be worth investigating tools like Cucumber.
+As we explore behavior testing, it’s worth investigating tools like Cucumber.

-But first, let’s pimp up our previous payment scenario with a 3D secure 1.0 requirement.
-It basically adds an extra security layer to online card payments where the user has to prove their identity by typing in a pin code received via SMS.
-It happens usually on the website of the payment gateway, so we can think of it as an extra intermediate step.
+But first, let’s enhance our previous payment scenario with a 3D secure 1.0 requirement.
+It adds an extra security layer to online card payments where the user has to prove their identity by entering a pin code received via SMS.
+This step usually happens on the website of the payment gateway, so we can think of it as an additional intermediate step.

 With this in mind, I would write the previous test in Cucumber as follows.
-More precisely, this would only be the list of the steps, whereas the step implementation would go into a different file… but you get the idea.
+Note that this is only the list of steps; the step implementation would go into a different file.

 Scenario: Successful payment